KippAD/portfolio-project-3/README.md

 [Back to contents](#contents)

 ### **Manual Data Testing**
 To check that the data being presented in the bar charts was correct, manual tests were also conducted.
-This involved counting each vote using google sheets and ensuring that it matched up to the data in the Current Vote Count, also calculating the percentage and ensuring that it matched up.
+This involved counting each vote using google sheets and ensuring that that it matched up with the data that was currently displayed in the bar charts in the application.

-With the insights page, bar charts were made within google sheets to compare the data generated by python and ensure that it was correct.

-[manual data testing img]
+The data in the google sheets matched the data being printed in the application, indicating that all calculations were functioning correctly in the Voting Station.

 [Back to contents](#contents)